ory/sdk/clients/client/ruby/docs/CourierApi.md

 api_instance = OryClient::CourierApi.new
 opts = {
-  per_page: 789, # Integer | Items per Page  This is the number of items per page.
+  page_size: 789, # Integer | Items per Page  This is the number of items per page to return.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
-  page: 789, # Integer | Pagination Page  This value is currently an integer, but it is not sequential.
-The value is not the page number, but a reference.
-The next page can be any number and some numbers might return an empty list.
-For example, page 2 might not follow after page 1.
-And even if page 3 and 5 exist, but page 4 might not exist.
+  page_token: 'page_token_example', # String | Next Page Token  The next page token.
+For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
   status: OryClient::CourierMessageStatus::QUEUED, # CourierMessageStatus | Status filters out messages based on status.
 If no value is provided, it doesn't take effect on filter.
   recipient: 'recipient_example' # String | Recipient filters out messages based on recipient.
 If no value is provided, it doesn't take effect on filter.
 }